aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_getinfeasibledata.rst

        - 4: Solve feasibility problem: minimize largest infeasibility after scaling model

+    -  The calculation of the IIS or solving the feasibility problem can be time consuming if the model is large or complex, and as a consequence, the procedure :aimms:func:`GMP::Instance::GetInfeasibleData` will then be time consuming.

     -  The *effort* level influences how much effort is used to find outliers in the (infeasible) data.
 It does not influence the running time of the *method* used.